-Respondents aged 16 years and older give consent on their own behalf.
+Respondents aged 16 years and older may give consent on their own behalf.
 We recognise that respondents aged 16 and 17 years are legally classed as minors, however the external ethics committee recommends that respondents of this age are competent enough to make their own decisions in regards to participating in the survey measurements and samples.
 Note that if 16-17 year olds are living with their parents you should ensure that their parents are aware of what you will be doing.

 All of the measurements and samples outlined require at least verbal consent.
 Unless otherwise stated, in the protocol for a particular measurement / sample, only verbal consent is required.
-If written consent is required it will be clearly stated in the protocol.
+If written consent is required it will be clearly stated in the protocol and the process by which that consent must be gained.